gravalon/python-checkpoint-config/README.md

 # python-checkpoint-config
 Python Scripts to interact with the Checkpoint R80 API

+This is a work in progress, so use it at your own risk spelling is always optional

 The idea here is develope a set of scripts to provide functions for a user to be able to configure Firewall Rules and other parts of Checkpoints security policies.

 The Checkpoint API in R80 still has a number of items you can't manipulate yet (Cluster Objects, Users...).